mattjgarland/keeljs/README.md

 ## Expressions

-When you create a state, you can specify expressions as well as fieldfs and rules.
+When you create a state, you can specify expressions as well as fields and rules.
 Expressions make rules more expressive:

 ```js
 const s = makeState({